World Building Art: The works of Rafael Lanfranco

 It is for this reason that in Peru, if we analyze the contemporary context for visual arts, we can find a variety of historical cultural complexes that make the South American region a space of great expectations in its various artistic manifestations.
 Peru is a country that has undergone by many social, political and economic changes, factors that are closely linked to the cultural movement and certainly have a direct influence on the life and work of the artists.
 Every tradition carries weight on the post-modern Andean context; the artists have a past with an incomparable, and I dare say, unique visual richness.
 Very few have ventured to explore and research every narrative, every corner of the most varied pre-Hispanic cultures of Peru.

 One of the artists who has taken an interest in broaching his history from the post-modern point of view is Rafael Lanfranco who, from his beginnings to this date, has set a very characteristic hallmark within the Peruvian visual panorama.
-A good follower of the pop culture (Andy Warhol, Jeff Koons, Kaws) and of the productions from the Asian continent (comics, manga, Takashi Murakami, etc.), Lanfranco has managed to create a unique universe highlighting a character that has evolved and has become his alter ego; this character called Wako (derived from the word Huaco, typical Peruvian pottery) is capable of delving into the most critical events of the surrounding society, always from the perspective of the allegory, the fiction and the simulation.
+A good follower of the pop culture (Andy Warhol, Jeff Koons, Kaws) and of the productions from the Asian continent (comics, manga, Takashi Murakami, etc which are very rich in world building), Lanfranco has managed to create a unique universe highlighting a character that has evolved and has become his alter ego; this character called Wako (derived from the word Huaco, typical Peruvian pottery) is capable of delving into the most critical events of the surrounding society, always from the perspective of the allegory, the fiction, and world building art.

 Connecting through emotion